 • A compliance memo clarifies several issues raised regarding compliance directive CPL 02-02-079 and which will be included in the next revision of this directive.

-• Field Operations Manual Chapter 15 - Industrial Hygiene Compliance provides citation guidance for hazard communication standard.
+• Field Operations Manual Chapter 15 - Industrial Hygiene Compliance provides citation guidance for health hazards.

 • Operational Procedure Notice: OPN 148 - Carbon Monoxide Exposure Documentation Guidelines provides guidance on the use of the Coburn Equation to theoretically derive an employee's exposure to carbon monoxide (CO) using their post-exposure blood carboxyhemoglobin (COHb) levels.